Covid: Important Customer Information

 – You or any member of your party due to attend experience Covid symptoms prior to a show

-By entering Theatre Royal Windsor you are declaring that you have not experienced symptoms of Covid in the last 14 days; have not been in close proximity to anyone who has experienced symptoms in the last 14 days; have not tested positive for COVID 19; or have not been instructed to self-isolate.
+By entering Theatre Royal Windsor you are declaring that you have not experienced symptoms of Covid in the last 11 days; have not tested positive for COVID 19; or have not been instructed to self-isolate (unless you are exempt from isolating as you are double vaccinated or under the age of 18).

 - Face Coverings